vtrucco/jtframe/README.md

 4. Palette

 * Line starting with # character are treated as comments
-* A line can start with the scape code **\9,** which means that the following four fields should be expanded to a full 3x3 sprite, adjusting tile code and positions accordingly
+* A line can start with the scape code **\6,** which means that the following four fields should be expanded to a full 2x3 sprite, adjusting tile code and positions accordingly
+* Another scape code is **\9,** and will expand to a full 3x3 sprite
 * The table end is marked by an object with ID 255

 avatar.py needs a .png image that complies with: